Teifi Valley Railway: Preservation

-The Dyfed Railway Company was incorporated on 5 December 1973 as a vehicle for purchasing the trackbed and attaining a requisite Light Railway Order.
+The Dyfed Railway Company was incorporated on 5 December 1973 as a vehicle for purchasing the trackbed and attaining a requisite light railway order.
 Preservation efforts were initially led by Dr. George Penn, with early efforts focused on purchase of the line before it was dismantled, and running a preserved standard gauge undertaking.
 However, such efforts were not as successful as the concurrent project further down the valleys at Bronwydd Arms railway station, where the Gwili Railway had been successful in negotiating the purchase of a single mile of in situ track; the Newcastle Emlyn branch was lifted in 1975.

-Eventually, a Light Railway Order was acquired and the trackbed, between the sites of Llandysul and Newcastle Emlyn stations, was purchased.
+Eventually, the Newcastle Emlyn Branch Light Railway Order 1980 (SI 1980/1969) was acquired and the trackbed, between the sites of Llandysul and Newcastle Emlyn stations, was purchased.
 By 1983, a single kilometre of gauge track had been laid between the original site of Henllan station and a site adjacent to a bridge spanning a deep gully.
 This site was given the designation of Pontprenshitw Station.
 The railway was formally opened to the public by Peter Prior CBE on 9 April 1986.

 In 1989, the line was extended to a site near Llandyfriog village, and finally, in 2006, the line was extended along the original alignment to the point of a removed over bridge that previously spanned the River Teifi.
 This terminus was named Llandyfriog Riverside.

 Additionally, from July 2009, the Henllan platform was relocated to the site of the original platforms, having occupied a site to the immediate west of the Henllan road overbridge since 1983.

-Operational Problems & Restoration
+Operational problems and restoration

 By 2014, the railway had suffered a loss of trained and managerial personnel, as well as volunteers essential for the line's operation.
 The condition of the railway declined to a state where an Office of Rail Regulation (ORR) inspection raised significant concerns about the safety of the track.
 As an alternative, the railway provided a licence agreement to a local businessman which delegated certain functions of the railway and the Henllan station site.
 In response, the licensee lifted the track between Henllan and Pontprenshitw and ran a 'land train' (tractor-hauled carriages).
 During this time, several items of rolling stock left the railway.
 The businessman performed a significant amount of tree felling and sale of timber from beyond the Pontprenshitw station site, the use of timber carrying lorries for this operation caused significant damage to sections of track still in place.
 Eventually, the businessman was made subject to a bankruptcy order and he left the railway.

 In 2015, former members of railway management and operations staff were able to then return to the railway to oversee restoration efforts to relay the lifted track to a standard acceptable to the ORR inspection.
 Site repair and rejuvenation and track relaying between Henllan and Pontprenshitw was restored to the satisfaction of the ORR and railway operations re-commenced in August 2020.